GameChangerInteractive/cordova-wrapper-android/README.md

 # wrapper-android
 :iphone: native cordova-enabled android webview

-GcmvpCordovaActivity is an Activity by using the Cordova WebView Wrapper including plugins like below:
+GcmvpCordovaActivity is an Activity used the Cordova WebView Wrapper including plugins like below:

 cordova-plugin-audioinput<br>
 cordova-plugin-flashlight<br>